QubitProducts/cherrytree/README.md

   * consider pulling in router.js and route-recognizer as vendored dependencies
   * refactor and simplify get_handler_function - avoid using closure variables, instead keep state on the handler object
   * don't pass in params as a top level object to the state constructor, pass them in as {params: params, queryParams, queryParams, router: router}
+  * write a test re "identicalTransition" when params are different